Robert-Watts/adam-rms-crud-generator/README.md

-# Adam RMS Crud Generator"
+# Adam RMS Crud Generator

 This a generator to take a set of entity files in nest-js and creates nest js controllers and services for them.
 This has been written for the [Adam RMS](https://github.com/bstudios/adam-rms) project.